kobsio/kobs/docs/plugins/prometheus.md

 | unit | string | An optional unit for the column values. | No |
 | mappings | map<string, string> | Specify value mappings for the column. **Note:** The value must be provided as string (e.g. `"1": "Green"`). | No |

-## Notification Options

-!!! note
-    The Prometheus plugin can not be used to get a list of notifications.

 ## Usage

 The following dashboard, shows the CPU and Memory usage of a selected Pod.
 When this dashboard is used in via a team or application, it is possible to set the namespace and a regular expression to pre select all the Pods.
 These values are then used to get the names of all Pods and a user can then select the name of a Pod via the `var_pod` variable.

-The dashboard only uses the Prometheus plugin to show the CPU Usage, Memory Usage, the Network Usage and some other information via different charts and tables.

 ```yaml
 ---